4. Visiting young people in custody

 Getting help with travel costs

-Family members can sometimes get help with the costs of visiting, eg train tickets or petrol.
+Family members can sometimes get help with the costs of visiting, such as train tickets or petrol.

 There are different rules for claiming money back depending on where you visit.